ahmettkartal/ip-finder-extension/README.md

 };
 ```

-Finally, when an update is made in the plugin, source codes will not be drawn dynamically.
-So, in case of a change, don't forget to refresh the source code on the add-ons page.
+Finally, when an update is made in the plugin, source codes will not update dynamically.
+So, in case of a change, don't forget to refresh the source code on the extensions page.

 [![N|Solid](http://yazilimhayati.com/image-2.png)](https://www.medianova.com)